Introduction and Overview

 Vault is designed to simplify the process of establishing a self-custodial wallet while mitigating many associated risks.
 Achieving this requires a balance between Convenience and Trust.

-Not at launch, however we do plan to support alternative places where a user can generate their own Backup Key e.g. via third-party hardware or software wallets.
+This isn’t available yet, however we do plan to support alternative places where you can generate your own Backup key e.g. via third-party hardware or software wallets.

 Self-custodial solutions usually place the responsibility for key safety squarely on the individual.
-Losing these keys often means that the assets are irretrievably lost.
+Losing these keys often means that the assets are lost forever.

-If you lose both keys, at the same time, and you have failed to back both of them up, you will permanently lose access to your assets.
+If you lose both keys, at the same time, and you haven’t backed them up, you will permanently lose access to your assets.

 Replacing a key triggers an on-chain transaction that takes time to process.
 While the transaction is being confirmed, Vault transactions are disabled as a new key is being generated.
 As soon as the transaction is confirmed and the new key is generated, Vault transactions will be immediately enabled.